Tuesday, July 12, 2011

 Dripping with words

-In some monsoon night
+In some loud monsoon night that I borrowed

 And me

-Holding back to myself
+Holding back on myself

-Watching her play with raindrops!
+Watching her play with raindrops—a thought I lent from her surname

 No,